When it comes to people forming immediate opinions of you, your business, services, or products, Google search results are king.

 There are a handful of reasons why litigating might not be the answer for you.

-So, what non-litigation options for removal are available for you?
+So, what alternatives to litigation are available for removing content?

 Approaching Google or Content Hosting Website to Request De-Indexing